“Let food be your medicine and medicine be your food“

 Is a passionate collector of recipes and loves healthy products.
 As a mother she feels very strongly about the importance of nutritional and natural food.

-As a former journalist, she is responsible for communications, our blog, social media and the creation of recipes.
+She has studied history and journalism at the FU Berlin and worked as an editor.
+She is responsible for communications, our blog, social media and the creation of recipes.